onurcolaker/evac-emergency-response-system/README.md

-# evac-emergency-response-system
+# EVAC – Emergency Response System Design Project
-System-level engineering project focused on workflow design, feasibility and reliability for emergency response.
+## Project Overview
-EVAC – Emergency Response System Design Project Project Overview
+EVAC is a system-level engineering project focused on designing a compact, reliable, and self-sufficient emergency response solution...
 EVAC is a system-level engineering project focused on designing a compact, reliable, and self-sufficient emergency response solution.
 The project addresses a critical problem observed during natural disasters and industrial accidents: the inability to quickly gather essential survival equipment under stress and panic.

 Problem Definition